Metric Entropy-Free Sample Complexity Bounds for Sample Average Approximation in Convex Stochastic Programming: Main Results

 \end{itemize} \end{assumption}

 We sometimes refer to this condition as ``Assumption \ref{L-smoothness} w.r.t. the $q$-norm''.
 Here, \eqref{smooth inequality} means that the first component of the population-level objective function $F_1$ is $\mathcal L$-smooth; that is, it admits an $\mathcal L$-Lipschitz continuous gradient.
-Meanwhile, \eqref{lipschitz inequality} essentially imposes that the second component of the population-level objective function $F_2$ is $\mathcal M$-Lipschitz continuous.
-Results that apply to such a composite objective function subsume the special cases of $F$ being smooth (with $F_2=0$) and $F$ being Lipschitz (with $F_1=0$).
-Conditions closely similar to, if not more critical than, Assumption \ref{L-smoothness} have been considered in much SP literature \cite[such as][]{ghadimi2012optimal,ghadimi2013stochastic,nemirovski2009robust,rakhlin2011making,lan2020first}.
+Meanwhile, under the common assumption that $F_2$ is convex, \eqref{lipschitz inequality} essentially imposes that $F_2$ is $\mathcal M$-Lipschitz continuous.
+Results that apply to such a composite objective function subsume the special cases of $F$ being smooth (with $F_2\equiv0$) and $F$ being Lipschitz (with $F_1\equiv0$).
+Conditions similar to, if not more critical than, Assumption \ref{L-smoothness} have been considered in much SP literature \cite[such as][]{ghadimi2012optimal,ghadimi2013stochastic,nemirovski2009robust,rakhlin2011making,lan2020first,nesterov2017random}.
+Compared to the uniform Lipschitz condition in \eqref{lipschitz global}---which requires the random cost function $f(\cdot,\xi)$ to be Lipschitz continuous for a $\xi$-invariant Lipschitz constant---Assumption \ref{L-smoothness} is a weaker condition.
+This is because the latter imposes regularities only on the expected function $F$ instead.